 Dr.Scott D. MoreyDVM, MS

 Following graduation, he practiced at a progressive, mixed-animal practice in north central Kansas, where he practiced high quality medicine and surgery in all species.
-In 2014, Scott moved back to Connecticut and began providing on-farm veterinary services before opening Fenton River Veterinary Hospital in his hometown with his wife, Dr. Heidi Morey.
+He then moved back to Connecticut and began providing on-farm veterinary services before opening Fenton River Veterinary Hospital in his hometown with his wife, Dr. Heidi Morey.
 Scott specializes in large animal medicine, providing on-farm routine exams and vaccinations, lameness exams, reproductive services, surgeries and many others.
 Scott is trained in equine reproduction, bovine embryo transfer, cattle nutrition, and emergency medicine.
 He also provides on-farm digital radiology and ultrasound.
 When Scott isn't working, he enjoys spending time with Heidi and their children, Ashlynn and Jackson, and working with their small herd of Simmental beef cattle.

 Dr. Morey is licensed in Connecticut and Massachusetts, and is a member of the following organizations: